vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 ### 2017-01-20

-* Added use of `.orig` to support compressed responses for requests which include the file extenion (and would otherwise match the uncompressed file exactly).
+* Added Non-Negotiated Files section discussing how to handle requests matching uncompressed files being non-negotiated.
 * Added more headings and moved brotli into its own section to make the post easier to skim.